MyNameIsJonathan/5cloud/README.md

 ## Usage

-This application served nostly as a proof-of-concept build that is no longer functional due to the charges incurred by AWS for T2 and S3 hosting (to host the server and music data, respectively)
+This application served nostly as a proof-of-concept build that is no longer functional to reduce charges incurred by AWS for T2 and S3 hosting (to host the server and music data, respectively)

 ## Features